top of page

 Restoring the Land

 This is a photo of the orchard and its only remaining fruit trees taken after we moved in September 2020.
-Our property was most recently used for grazing sheep.
-Historically the land was probably farmed or ranched using practices that degraded the soil.
-Currently our sandy loam soil is populated with annual grasses, lacks organic matter and is subject to erosion from wind and water.
+Historically, our parcel was used as a sheep ranch and prior to that, a dairy farm, likely using practices that degraded the grasses and topsoil.
+Currently our sandy loam soil is populated with annual grasses, lacks organic matter and is subject to erosion from wind and stormwater.

-In late 2020 we started by mulching at the base of the existing fruit trees and planting new trees, shrubs and flowers.
-We are applying permaculture principles in order to build a food forest.
-Mulching increases soil organic matter.
+In late 2020 we started trucking in compost and mulch - now well over 200 cubic yards and counting - to spread around the base of existing fruit trees and to support new trees, shrubs and flower beds.
+Jason has a Permaculture Design Certificate from Occidental Arts & Ecology Center and he is applying permaculture principles in order to build a food forest.
+Mulching increases soil organic matter and retains moisture.
 Trees, shrubs and perennial plants provide us with food while stabilizing the soil.
 Flowers attract pollinator insects.
-As of now we have more than two dozen fruit and nut trees, most of them still young.
+As of now we have nearly 100 fruit and nut trees and fruiting shrubs, most of them still young.

 Permanent Preservation of Land